Baptouuuu/Sy/docs/View-engine.md

 ```
 The placeholder above will be replaced with the dom node specified in the data object.
 And if you try to re-render the `div` it will first remove the child and re-append the node from the data object.

+## Events

+The engine can inform you when the viewport changes (meaning a viewscreen is displayed) via 2 [mediator](Mediator.md) channels:

+* `view::on::pre::display`
+* `view::on::post::display`

+Those events are published with one argument which is the `ViewScreen` wrapper for the node being displayed.

 ## Extra

 The mechanism described in this page has been designed to be used in a preventive way.
 Meaning render first then display the node.